Porthole Covers

 They are constructed with a crocheted mesh, usually white, always cotton, which is then stretched over either a plastic-coated metal ring or a metal ring, depending on the size.
 Then organza ribbon is woven through the mesh in a variety of colours.

 If you are lucky and the ring and your porthole match in size, the ring will fit nicely into the porthole.
-If there is no ring in the correct size, as is the case on our boats, then for rings that are slightly bigger, I put two very small hooks (the net curtain ones - around 1" (25.4mm or 2.54cm) long from the top of the hook to the bottom of the screw thread), one at the top of the porthole and one at the bottom (into the wooden surround) (see diagam 3, below); or sit them in the groove at the bottom, if they are slightly smaller (see diagram 4, below).
-The small hooks are virtually invisble once the porthole cover is hooked on and it is easy to remove the cover for cleaning the window!
-The ones that are fitted as in diagram 4, below, are held in place with a length of 'invisble' elastic thread, such as is used in jewellery making.
+For rings that are slightly bigger (as in our boats), I put two very small hooks (the net curtain ones - around 1" (25.4mm or 2.54cm) long from the top of the hook to the bottom of the screw thread) into the wooden surround, one at the top of the porthole and one at the bottom (see diagram 3, below); or sit them in the groove at the bottom, if they are slightly smaller (see diagram 4, below).
+The small hooks are virtually invisible once the porthole cover is hooked on and it is easy to remove the cover for cleaning the window!
+The ones that are fitted as in diagram 4, below, are held in place with a length of 'invisible' elastic thread, such as is used in jewellery making.

-If you are interested, I have rings in the following sizes (at least one of each):
+If you are interested, I have rings in the following sizes:

 SIZE A: 12⅛" (or, if you prefer, 305mm or 30.5cm);